topptech/AVRLoader/README.md

         this option to avoid the characters used for the indicator.
 -h|-?
 Help information (overrides all other settings).

+### Execution Details

+The XML file path is specified with the def_path variable in the Devices
+section of avrloader.cfg file.

+Requires the pyserial Python module.

 This code is implemented as bootloader mode only and tested with Python 2.7
 on Ubuntu 12.04.
 Not tested on the Windows OS.

-Requires the pyserial Python module.